OneMadGypsy/pico-sd-card/README.md

 # pico-sd-card
-SD card scripts for Raspberry Pi Pico.
+SD card drivers for Raspberry Pi Pico.
 If you are intending to use an SD card as a serious file system for your pico, you may also be interested in my [simple-cli](https://github.com/OneMadGypsy/simple-cli) module.

 **tested with micropython versions:**
 - v1.14-137-g172fb5230-dirty